Tattoo Scabbing: Is It Normal? How To Prevent It

 What is the difference between tattoo scabbing and peeling?

-Tattoo scabbing is the formation of protective layers on the skin as a wound heals, whereas peeling is the shedding of dead skin.
+Tattoo scabbing is the formation of protective layers on the skin as a wound heals, whereas tattoo peeling is the shedding of dead skin.
 Scabbing protects the healing tattoo while peeling signifies the final stages of skin renewal.

 What is the difference between tattoo scabbing and bubbling?